 Paula's interest in international collaboration has led her to work with paradigm-bending multinational collectives such as the Cottage University in Ontario and the BABEL Working Group in Toronto.
 She joined the Artist's Book Exchange at Telavi State University, Republic of Georgia and was a member of the American branch of the Tunisian Collaborative Painters Collective.

 She was the sole American artist to exhibit at the 2016 VICEVERSA exhibitions in Havana and Holguín in Cuba under curator Dermis Leon.
 In 2015, she was a featured artist at Das Kapital salon in Berlin.
 That year, she also joined an artists' roundtable hosted by the Queens Museum, directed by curator Gabriel Guzman.

-Her writing on art has appeared in journals in the United States and the United Kingdom.
+Her writing on art has appeared in journals in the United States and the United Kingdom, and her work has appeared in national periodicals.
 She has twice been a featured guest on Salon Radio in New York, hosted by the International Women Artist's Salon.

 Paula holds an MFA from the Transart Institute in Berlin and a BFA from the Lyme Academy College of Fine Arts.
 As well, she holds a BA in English Literature from the University of Texas at Austin.

 Statement on Palimpsests